Professional video camera: History

-In 2000s, major manufacturers like Sony, Philips introduced the digital professional video cameras.
+In 2000s, major manufacturers like Sony and Philips introduced the digital professional video cameras.
 These cameras used CCD sensors and recorded video digitally on flash storage.
 These were followed by digital HDTV cameras.
 As digital technology improved and also due to digital television transition, digital professional video cameras have become dominant in television studios, ENG, EFP and even in other areas since 2010s.
 CCD sensors were eventually replaced by CMOS sensors.